 - Once the final rocks have been thrown the Thirds are responsible for the clearing of their Rocks from the house.

-- Participants will need to distance accordingly e.g. sweepers distancing on the side of the sheet that has the markings near center ice
+- Participants will need to distance accordingly e.g. sweepers distancing on the side of the sheet that has the markings near the hog line.

 - The General Manager is responsible to ensure all protocols are being followed.